chiefdeputy/BrotherScanner/README.md

 # Brother Scanner

+(This fork is still under development, doing so publically, but not ready yet for use)

 This is the dockerized scanner setup for Brother scanners.
 It allows you to run your scan server in a Docker environment and thus also on devices such as a Synology DiskStation.
 Configuring for only one scanner via environment variables, it is obvious and simple